 The agency is advocating that TBIs, including concussions, should be considered a serious public health problem.

 It is also calling for improvements to brain injury surveillance systems that report national and state TBI data.
 Those changes would help researchers and others understand the epidemiology and long-term outcomes of such brain injuries, according to the article on American Medical News.

 As I’ve said before, we have a long way to go in our fight against traumatic brain injury.
-That starts with medical professionals and brain injury lawyers both learning to be better equipped to protect people with TBI.
+That starts with medical professionals and brain injury lawyers both learning to be better equipped to protect people with TBI after a car accident.